emmanuel-it67/emmanuel.github.tz/README.md

   </div>

   <div class="section highlight">
-    <h3>👦 Meet Emmanuel</h3>
+    <h3>👦 Meet EmmanuelMagori</h3>
     <p>Hi!
-I’m Emmanuel, a Grade 6 student who loves ICT and web development.
+I’m EmmanuelMagori, a Grade 6 student who loves ICT and web development.
 I created this page to guide you through Occupation Day and show how technology can be fun and educational!</p>
   </div>

   <div class="footer">